Meg Urry

 Claudia Megan Urry is an American astrophysicist, who has served as the President of the American Astronomical Society, as chair of the Department of Physics at Yale University, and as part of the Hubble Space Telescope faculty.
-She is currently the Israel Munson Professor of Physics and Astronomy at Yale University and Director of the Yale Center for Astronomy and Astrophysics.
-Urry is notable not only for her contributions to astronomy and astrophysics, including work on black holes and multiwavelength surveys, but also for her work addressing sexism and sex equality in astronomy, science, and academia more generally.
+She is the Israel Munson Professor of Physics and Astronomy at Yale University.
+Urry is known for establishing the unification paradigm for radio-loud active galactic nuclei, for her research on the co-evolution of supermassive black holes and galaxies, and for her advocacy for women and underrepresented groups in science.

 Early life and education

-After growing up in Indiana and Massachusetts, Urry attended college at Tufts University, double-majoring in mathematics and physics, graduating in 1977.
-She was elected to Phi Beta Kappa and received the N. Hopes Knight Award for Physics.
+After growing up in Indiana and Massachusetts, Urry attended college at Tufts University, double-majoring in mathematics and physics, and graduating summa cum laude in 1977.
+She was elected to Phi Beta Kappa and received the N. Hobbs Knight Award for Physics.
 She became interested in astronomy during the summer of her junior year when she interned at the National Radio Astronomy Observatory.

 Urry earned an M.S.
 (1979) and a Ph.D.
 (1984) in physics from Johns Hopkins, where her advisor was Art Davidsen.
 For her dissertation, she studied blazars at Goddard Space Flight Center with Richard Mushotzky.